MysticMoonlight/moonfig/.github/README.md

 <img align="right" alt="moonfig logo" width="100" src="https://user-images.githubusercontent.com/25527589/185532914-b3f88743-8877-4f1b-85cc-c62b4396758e.png">

-# We're back!
-We are back into working on moonfig!
-We are working on some changes to this project.
-Stay tuned.

 # moonfig
 moonfig is the fork of mastercomfig, a modern customization framework without bloats, respecting the user's choice rather than being controlled by the script.